llvm/llvm-blog-www/content/posts/2023-03-16-Adding-new-LLVM-JITLink-target-object-backend.md

 ### Linking

 The code we write often contains external dependencies; a simple hello-world program, that we may write in C, depends on the C stdlib for the printf function.
 These dependencies manifest as symbolic references (think of them as names of data/functions whose addresses are unknown) and are resolved or fixed up by the linking step.

 In chronological order -

 1. The compiler converts source code to machine code.
 2. The assembler converts machine code to object files (ELF, MachO, COFF etc.)
-3. The linker links one or more objects files (fixing up symbolic references along the way) and produces an executable or a shared object (also called shared libraries or dylibs).
+3. The linker links one or more object files (fixing up symbolic references along the way) and produces an executable or a shared library (also called shared objects or dylibs).

 > For the purposes of this discussion we will focus on executables, but the points that will be made hold for shared
 > objects as well.

 ### JIT linking

 Unlike static linking, JIT (Just-in-time) linking is performed at runtime.
 While a static linker produces executables that are stored on disk, a JIT linker produces an in-memory image of the executable - which is essentially ready-to-execute bytes in memory.
-You can imagine this feeling very much like running a C program the same way as a shell script.
-To make this possible the JIT linker must patch up memory to account for the addresses of symbols at runtime, and execute necessary initializers.
+You can imagine this feeling very much like running a C program the same way as a shell script, where the C program is linked into the memory of the invoking process (commonly referred to as the executor process).
+To make this possible the JIT linker must patch up the executor process' memory to account for the addresses of symbols at runtime, and execute necessary initializers.

 If you are familiar with dynamic loading then JIT linking may sound familiar, and the two have a lot in common, however they are not the same.
 JIT linking operates on relocatable objects (vs shared objects/dylibs for dynamic loading), and JIT linking performs both the static linker’s and the dynamic loader’s jobs.
 Doing so allows the JIT linker to dead-strip redundant functions and variables, which dynamic loading cannot do, and this allows JIT linking to support finer grained compilation of languages that tend to produce a lot of redundant definitions (e.g. C++).

 ### Need for JIT linking